ducakar/TextureReplacer/README.md

 * 2.4.1
     - replaced default female shaders to make them consistent with males and enable bumpmapping and suit shinines
+    - removed consecutive suit assignment
+    - removed (now redundant) suit assignment settings, since random suit is used when per-class suit is not available
     - fixed legacy females feature tourists etc.
 * 2.4
     - updated for KSP 1.0